nmkhanh1990/nexlesoft_entrance_test_reactjs_1/README.md

 # General project requirement
 ## Technologies
-Use react-react-app as the initial code structure.
+Use create-react-app as the initial code structure.
 Refer to https://create-react-app.dev Use reactstrap to build UI components.
 Refer to https://reactstrap.github.io for more details Use bootstrap 4/bootstrap 5 for CSS adjustment if needed Use redux-thunk for state management